Wnk-Inc/wnk-code-test/README.md

 * Use a recent version of Unity (2018 or higher good)
 * Code in C#
 * Submit your work as a pull request against the repo
+* TAKE NO MORE THAN 10 HOURS PLEASE (incomplete solutions are totally okay!)

 Thanks for taking our test!
 Please send any questions to brian.schulman@wnkinc.co